 Mild Side Effects of Keto Diet and Remedies

 1. Frequent Urination – very common

 You will find yourself urinating more often as you start a keto diet.
-This happens because your body uses up its glycogen (the storage form of carbohydrates).
+This happens because your body uses up its glycogen (stored glucose aka carbohydrates).
 Glycogen holds water in your body, which is why you release water by urinating.

 Why does it matter?
 Frequent urination can be a problem because it may lead to dehydration.
 You can also lose electrolytes in the process.

 - Keep your water intake high.
 Here’s a helpful tip to know your hydration status: Check the color of your urine!
 A clear or pale color means that you are well-hydrated.
 Dark urine means that you need to drink more water.